A couple of general comments about QueryPair Queries are in order:

 - Row Count Options - Row count differences between Source and Target may be scored as failing, warning or ignored (the default is to score this condition as failing).
 See Row Count Mismatches for more information.

-- Shared Key Column Definition - Using defined key column(s), QuerySurge can detect whether data differences between Source and Target ResultSets are due to true data mismatches or are due to nonmatching rows between Source and Target.
+- Shared Key Column Definition - Using defined Shared Key column(s), QuerySurge can detect whether data differences between Source and Target ResultSets are due to true data mismatches or are due to true nonmatching rows between Source and Target.
+Otherwise, QuerySurge must operate on assumptions about your data sets, which may not always hold.
 See Key Column Specification for more information.
+Whenever possible, use of Shared Keys is recommended.

 - Column Threshold Options - Thresholds can be set for the comparison between numeric columns - either based on percentage ("If Source column 2 is within a set % of Target column 2, then the QueryPair passes") or on an absolute threshold value ("If Source column 3 is within a fixed absolute value of Target column 3, then the QueryPair passes").
 For full details of this feature, see this article.